-The Colorado Student Space Weather Experiment (CSSWE) is 3-unit (10x10x30 cm) CubeSat configuration nanosatellite mission designed and developed by students at CU-Boulder under the direction of faculty and staff.
+The Colorado Student Space Weather Experiment (CSSWE) was 3-unit (10x10x30 cm) CubeSat configuration nanosatellite mission designed and developed by students at CU-Boulder under the direction of faculty and staff.
 In January 2010, the CSSWE project was funded by the National Science Foundation (NSF) to address fundamental questions pertaining to the relationship between solar flares and energetic particles.
 These questions include the acceleration and loss mechanisms of outer radiation belt electrons.
-The goal is to measure differential fluxes of relativistic electrons in the energy range of 0.5-2.9 MeV and protons in 10-40 MeV.
-This project is a collaborative effort between LASP and the Department of Aerospace Engineering Sciences (AES) at CU-Boulder, which includes the participation of students, faculty, and professional engineers.
+The goal of the CSSWE was to measure differential fluxes of relativistic electrons in the energy range of 0.5-2.9 MeV and protons in 10-40 MeV.
+The project was a collaborative effort between LASP and the Department of Aerospace Engineering Sciences (AES) at CU-Boulder, and included the participation of students, faculty, and professional engineers.

 Solar flares are very violent processes in the solar atmosphere that are associated with large energy releases.
 The strongest support for the onset of the impulsive phase is due to magnetic reconnection of existing or recently emerged magnetic flux loops.
 Reconnection accelerates particles, producing proton and electron beams that travel along flaring coronal loops.

 Some of the high-energy solar particles, referred to as Solar Energetic Particles (SEPs), escape from the sun to produce solar energetic particle events.
-The CSSWE mission will measure these SEPs with the Relativistic Electron and Proton Telescope integrated little experiment (REPTile) instrument.
+The CSSWE mission measured these SEPs with the Relativistic Electron and Proton Telescope integrated little experiment (REPTile) instrument.

 SEP measurements are important for space weather applications because of their direct effects in Earth’s ionosphere and on man-made systems in space.
 SEPs and CME particles enhance the ionosphere, primarily at high latitudes.
 These ionospheric changes lead to a myriad of space weather consequences, such as degradation or even disruption of communications, degradation in the accuracy of highly relied upon Global Positioning System (GPS) measurements and surges in the power lines on the ground that could lead to widespread blackouts.